 “That’s a long time for a bug to remain virulent.”

-“If we could rule out an almost inconceivable level of human error by trained professionals, the “bug”, as you say, is somehow able to penetrate the most advanced protective equipment we have at our disposal.
+“As we have ruled out an almost inconceivable level of human error by trained professionals, the “bug”, as you say, is able to penetrate the most advanced protective equipment we have at our disposal.
 Whatever is in there is beyond our experience.
 This is why we have come to you, Mr. Gerzier.

-“In the past, this kind of thing would have been handled in secrecy.
+“In the past,” Chernovich says, “this kind of thing would have been handled in secrecy.
 There was a time, given the nature of the situation, a small nuclear device might have been detonated at the site, the collateral damage absorbed as an unfortunate by-product of a bad situation not allowed to become worse.
 Of course, while there are still some who would prefer to conduct affairs in the old way, those days are gone.
 Given the scope of recent treaties, alliances, and domestic circumstances, probably for the better.”